- Topic Overview

 - Feel family, cultural, or social pressures related to goals such as thinness, high achievement, or perfection.

-For some people, anorexic eating habits can meet a need for personal control and self-esteem.
+For some people, limiting what they eat can meet a need for personal control and self-esteem.
 Some teens may fall into this pattern as a way to cope with big changes and challenges.

 A parent may have cause for concern if: